 Unlike the many bright and fruity cocktails out there, the bloody Mary is a hearty, savory drink with a little heat.
 It’s not surprising then that many people look for the best vodka for bloody Marys.

 The cocktail is a unique experience with a name to match.
 The name “bloody Mary” has slightly gruesome connotations on its own which are not made better by its suspected origin.
+Not only that, but it’s usually drunk in the mornings to take the edge off a hangover, or with brunch as a way to ease into a day-drinking session.

 Many think it’s connected to Queen Mary Tudor who reigned over England in 1934.
 She earned the nickname Bloody Mary because of her penchant for violently slaughtering people.